-- (c) Demonstrate the ability to work well with aged and disabled individuals who have limited functioning capacity and exhibit basic qualities of compassion and maturity and be able to respond to waiver persons and situations in a responsible manner, - (d) Be at least eighteen (18) years of age. - (e) Possess a valid state issued identification, and have access to reliable transportation, - (f) Be able to function independently without constant observation and supervision, - (g) Be physically and mentally able to perform the job tasks required including lifting and transferring and provide assurance that communicable diseases of major public health concern are not present, as verified by a physician, - (h) Have interest in, and empathy for, persons who are ill, elderly, or disabled, - (i) Have communication and interpersonal skills with the ability to deal effectively, assertively, and cooperatively with a variety of people, - (i) Maintain current and active first aid and CPR certification, - (k) Be able to carry out and follow verbal and written instructions, - 2) The personal care service supervisor must meet the following requirements: - (a) Have at least two (2) years of supervisory experience in programs dealing with elderly and disabled individuals and meet one (1) of the following requirements: - (1) A bachelor's degree in social work, home economics, or a related profession with one (1) year of direct experience working with aged and disabled persons, - (2) A licensed RN or Licensed Practical Nurse (LPN) with one (1) year of direct experience working with aged and disabled persons, or - (3) A high school diploma and four (4) years of direct experience working with aged and disabled persons. - 3) Personal Care Service may be furnished by family members if they are not legally responsible for the person and they do not live with the person.
-Family members must be employed by a Medicaid approved agency that provides Personal Care
+- (h) Be physically and mentally able to perform the job tasks required including lifting and transferring. - (i) Attest that communicable diseases of major public health concern are not present on an annual basis using the Health Self Attestation Form, - (j) Have interest in, and empathy for, persons who are ill, elderly, or disabled, - (k) Have communication and interpersonal skills with the ability to deal effectively, assertively, and cooperatively with a variety of people, - (1) Maintain current and active first aid and CPR certification, - (m)Be able to carry out and follow verbal and written instructions, and - (n) Be able to issue verbal and written instructions that are understandable by others. - 2) The personal care service supervisor and directors/compliance officers must ensure the requirements of the PCA staff as set forth in Rule 1.3(c)(3)(b)(1) above are met, and must meet the following additional requirements: - (a) Have at least two (2) years of supervisory experience in programs dealing with elderly and disabled individuals, and - (b) Have a designated workspace within sixty (60) miles driving distance of the service area, as verified, and documented by the compliance officer, and - (c) Satisfy one of the following criteria: - (1) Have a bachelor's degree in social work, home economics, or a related profession with two (2) years of direct experience working with aged and disabled persons, or - (2) A licensed RN or Licensed Practical Nurse (LPN) with two (2) years of direct experience working with aged and disabled persons, or - (3) Be a high school graduate with diploma, or have a General Educational Development (GED) certificate, and four (4) years of direct experience working with aged and disabled persons. - 3) The Division of Medicaid may allow payments for furnishing waiver services to non-legally responsible relatives only when the following criteria are met: - (a) For the purposes of this requirement, a non-legally responsible relative is defined as any individual related by blood or marriage to the beneficiary who is not a legal guardian or legal representative.
+Legal guardians or representative include but are not limited to, spouses, parents/stepparents of minor children, conservators, guardians, individuals who hold the beneficiary's power of attorney, or those designated as the representative payee for Social Security benefits.